 Permits to explore in Burkina Faso are granted to companies for a period of three years and can be renewed for two subsequent three year periods subject to minimum work commitments and expenditures and, in the case of the second renewal, a 25% reduction in the area under permit.
-After these nine years, a company is obligated to submit a feasibility study and can then apply for a mining lease/permit.
-On March 13, 2014, we submitted a permitting study to the Ministry of Mines in Burkina Faso in connection with our application for a mining lease for the Kiaka Project.
+After these nine years, a company is obligated to submit a Feasibility Study and can then apply for a mining lease/permit.
+On March 13, 2014, we submitted a permitting study to the Ministry of Mines and Energy in Burkina Faso in connection with our application for a mining lease for the Kiaka Project.
+Public consultation and other requirements have been completed and we are now waiting for final approval of the exploitation license.
+The timing of this approval is unknown due to the recent change in Burkina Faso to a transitional government.